robotamer/learnvel/README.md

 A learning bundle for the Laravel Framework
 ========

 Laravel Learnvel Bundle => Hands on learning Laravel while reading the laravel documentation
+Once you are done with this go check out the authvel to learn more about routing, and database creation and migration

+## Install

 Clone directly in to the Laravel bundles folder